 Anyway, we both knew what each other desired, and what the other would do, so why repeat out loud what we already knew so very well?
 (Desired is wholly the wrong word, though.)

-So in deciding this first funeral arrangement, I fell back on that early discussion of cremation giving us the heebie-jeebies, with us both far preferring (as if a preference would make things any better in that circumstance), a gentler return to this Earth from whence we had sprung so youthfully, innocently, vigorously and, sadly not that many decades after our cremate-or-not conversation.
+So in deciding this first funeral arrangement, I fell back on that early discussion of cremation giving us the heebie-jeebies, with us both far preferring (again, as if a preference would make things any better in that circumstance), a gentler return to this Earth from whence we had sprung so youthfully, innocently, vigorously and, sadly not that many decades after our cremate-or-not conversation.

 It wasn't a fiscal conversation way back when we were young.
 Finances didn't rate a mention back then, because ideals, distant future, and ignorance.
 It was purely a preference thing.
 If money had weighed in then a nice ceramic urn for one's toasted remains would have been the go.